nrfconnect/sdk-nrf/doc/nrf/libraries/caf/leds.rst

 Power management events
 =======================

-If the :option:`CONFIG_CAF_LEDS_PM_EVENTS` Kconfig option is enabled, the module can react to following power management events:
+If the :kconfig:`CONFIG_CAF_LEDS_PM_EVENTS` Kconfig option is enabled, the module can react to following power management events:

 * ``power_down_event``
 * ``wake_up_event``